-The Submission document sets out proposed policies, and describes the issues which each policy covers and how it is intended to address those issues.
+The WCS as amended by the Addendum sets out proposed policies, and describes the issues which each policy covers and how it is intended to address those issues.
 The policies are summarised for reference in Box 6.1.

 Box 6.1 Summary of WCS Policies